tommyo/pentode/README.md

 }, 1000);
 ```

+### Did someone say Observables?

+We're looking into exposing two-way Observable patterns across the bridge.
+What are the performance implications?
+What are the use cases?
+Is it even worht considering?
+We think so!

 ### Each platform project should be its own thing.

 Each platform should have its own build logic, importing common libraries where needed, rather than a centralized place where platforms are added.
 If you like the centralized aspect then arrange in a monorepo and use tools specialized for that behavior, like [lerna](http://lerna.js.org).
 We'll show you how.